 Attending to staff complaints, pay issues, mobilisations to site etc.

 Best Nursing Agency in South Africa

 Grey’s Nursing Services has been a trusted industry leader in South Africa’s healthcare sector for over 40 years.
 We supply caregivers, ward aides, registered nurses, enrolled nurses, and special nursing assignees.
 Grey’s handles all admin, contracts, industrial relations and payroll.

 Grey’s has a pool of qualified, reliable, experienced nurses who have been background checked and trained to provide high-level care.
-We offer flexibility and on-demand services to our clients.
+As a leading nursing agency in South Africa, we offer flexibility and on-demand nursing services to our clients.

 What do nursing services entail?

 What do you think of when you hear the word “nurse”?
 Most people envision a caring professional in scrubs or a white uniform who provides basic bedside care and comfort.

 However, nursing services include various activities and responsibilities, from providing direct patient care to performing administrative tasks.
 They may also be responsible for developing care plans, supervising other medical staff members, and educating patients and their families about their health conditions.